These are the best places to travel this summer

 2. Shop and eat at Pike Place Market

 Pike Place Market has a special place in the heart of Seattle.
-This famous market, with its maze of shops and foodie spots, is a must-visit.
-The market is currently undergoing an exciting expansion, which includes the construction of the Overlook Walk.
-Scheduled to open in 2025, this elevated pedestrian bridge will connect the MarketFront Pavilion to the waterfront below, providing expansive views of Elliott Bay and a seamless route for visitors.
-The Overlook Walk will feature play areas for families, public plazas with seating and lush terraced landscaping, making it a perfect spot for relaxation and taking in the sights.
-There’s a wall where you can leave your mark with a chewed-up piece of gum – is it fascinating or unsanitary?
-You decide.
+This famous market, with its maze of shops and foodie spots, is a must-visit and it underwent an exciting expansion in late 2024, which included the grand opening of the Overlook Walk.
+This elevated pedestrian bridge connects the MarketFront Pavilion to the waterfront below, providing expansive views of Elliott Bay and a seamless route for visitors.
+There's also expansive seating sections and fun play areas for kids.

 Stroll around the many quirky shops like Eighth Generation, an Indigenous-owned home goods and art shop, Lamplight Books, a used book store with everything from modern literature to vintage favorites, or massive footwear at the Giant Shoe Museum.
 But who are we kidding?
 You came here to eat.

-Planning tip: Go hungry.
-Find tasty Russian dumplings at Piroshky Piroshky, swig some Rachel’s Ginger Beer, indulge in the best mac 'n' cheese you’ve ever tasted at Beecher's Handmade Cheese or grab a sweet Earl Grey cookie at Three Girls Bakery.
-With the ongoing development, you'll soon be able to enjoy your market finds while strolling along the new promenade that will link Pike Place Market directly to the waterfront, offering one of the best sunset views in the city.
+Planning tip: Arrive hungry.
+Find tasty Russian dumplings at Piroshky Piroshky, swig some Rachel’s Ginger Beer, indulge in the best mac 'n' cheese you’ve ever tasted at Beecher's Handmade Cheese or grab a sweet Earl Grey cookie at Three Girls Bakery

 3. Rock out at the Museum of Pop Culture